JakeNTech/JakeNTech.github.io/content/about/_index.md

 title: "About"
 menu: "about"
 draft: false
-description: "An about section for an about page!
-Madness I tell you!
+description: "An about section for an about page, Madness I tell you!
 Madness!"
 artwork: "assets/img/jakeNenaduck.png"
 ---
-<div id="this_location"></div>

-Hiya! &#128075; I'm Jake, a final-year Forensic computing and security student at Bournemouth University but can be found working on side projects, such as this site, or a range of Python scripts to help with file carving.
-Plenty of memes get made too (Thanks to the person who got me into using Paint.Net ...
-I've never laughed so hard &#128514;)
+Hiya! &#128075; I'm Jake, a final-year Forensic Computing and Security student at Bournemouth University.

-All this computer stuff started before we got an internet connection at home (We had dial-up but it never got used).
+All this computer stuff started before we even got an internet connection at home (We had dial-up but were never allowed to use it).
 I ended up playing a tonne of 90's PC games bought from charity shops.
 Creating “barrel world” in the Legoland PC game?
 Just me…okay &#128513;

-I started to mess around with programming after starting upper school; Python, HTML (not going to have that argument) and Java.
-[I have all the python code I made while learning on GitHub, this is probably a mistake but it’s a convenient backup at the very least](https://github.com/JakeNTech/GCSE-Python-Code), it's from a long time ago so take it easy on me &#128551;
+I started to mess around with Python and Java after starting at Upper school (It’s like secondary school but not for as long).
+[I have all the python code I made while learning on GitHub](https://github.com/JakeNTech/GCSE-Python-Code), it's probably a mistake to put it on GitHub but it makes for a convenient backup at the very least. &#128541;

-Things got even more interesting when a teacher told us about a CyberEPQ in the first few weeks of sixth form.
+Things took another turn when one of our computing teachers told us about a CyberEPQ in the first few weeks of sixth form.
 It sounded interesting and thought I’d give it ago.
 To say it was fascinating would be an understatement.
-I found Cyber Discovery and things really took off; was a part of the program for its four-year duration and, somehow, gained two GIACs in the process.
+Through this EPQ I found Cyber Discovery and things took off from there; being a part of the program for its four-year duration and gaining two GIACs in the process (GCFE and GCIA).

-Messing around with old Hard Drives is something I do a fair bit, my Windows 8.1 VM is not too happy with the amount of up-time it has now.
-I dabble with Hack The Box now and again but it’s fair to say I ain’t that good at it.
-My interests are down on the forensics side of it all.
+Poking old hard drives is also very good fun, my Windows 8.1 VM is not too happy with the amount of up-time it has now.
+I dabble with Hack-The-Box and Try Hack Me now and again too.
+I also once lost a couple of weeks’ worth of free time trying to get an AI to predict network activity levels, “SUCH FUN!” – Penny, Miranda 2009.

 Correct spellings are a bit of a rarity around here too; The Grammarly usage is strong with this one!

-Want more (Dunno why you would though!)?
-Below are some social links and an email address for you!
+Want to see more of the chaos?
+Below are some social links and an email address for you

 <div class="social_links">
     <ul>